RafhaelBrum/invoice-tracker/README.md

 # Invoice Tracker - Auto Peças Brum

 This is an invoice tracking system developed in Python with Google Sheets integration, designed to manage payments for a store, but can also be used for personal purposes.
-It allows you to manually register invoices via the terminal, automatically generates installments, and saves them to a Google Sheets spreadsheet with formatting and smart filters.
+It allows you to manually register invoices via the terminal, automatically generates installments, and saves them to a Google Sheets spreadsheet.

 ## Features